Torugo-Tozzo/Portifolio/README.md

 # Portifolio
- A vercel page describing my professional skills as developer
+ A vercel page describing my professional skills as a web developer